IBM-Cloud/terraform-provider-ibm/website/docs/r/cm_version.html.markdown

 Review the argument reference that you can specify for your resource.

 * `catalog_identifier` - (Required, Forces new resource, String) Catalog identifier.
-* `content` - (Optional, Forces new resource, String) Byte array representing the content to be imported.
-Only supported for OVA images at this time.
 * `flavor` - (Optional, Forces new resource, List) Version Flavor Information.
 Only supported for Product kind Solution.
 Nested scheme for **flavor**:
 	* `index` - (Optional, Integer) Order that this flavor should appear when listed for a single version.